kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/jax.typ

 Modeling dynamic system with deep neural network is getting a lot of attention because of its implications.
 Many infrastructures in our society are designed with very principle models, from turbines to electrical transformer (Not to be confused with the deep learning architecture).
 If deep learning can improve these models performance, it will lead to better infrastructure hence has huge societal impact.

 In this section, we are going to attempt to solve one of simplest dynamic problem: forward modeling a pendulum system.
 Now instead of providing the position and velocity of the pendulum to you, let say your lab mate is also very deep learning brain, and the person provides you image of the pendulum instead.
+We are going to simulate a dataset of image of pendulum, then model it through two path ways: one we are only going to use a standard ML practice, another one we are going to combine ML with traditional ODE model.

 == Step 1: Solving the dynamics

+A pendulum system can be modeled as a second order ODE

 == Step 2: Rendering an animation